stefanobartoletti/bricks-docs/docs/theme/setup/README.md

     git clone https://github.com/stefanobartoletti/bricks.git
     ```

-- Delete `.git` directory inside the newly created `bricks` theme folder and initialize a new repository from scratch (Optional).
+- Delete `.git` and `.github` directories inside the newly created `bricks` theme folder.

+- Run `git init` to initialize a new repository from scratch (you may skip this step, i.e. if you already have a Git repository versioning your entire WordPress installation).

 - Install dependencies with your package manager (the install script will also perform the initial setup):